lpenguin/harlowe/README.md

  * Altered the CSS of `<h1>`, `<h2>`, `<h3>`, `<h4>`, `<h5>` and `<h6>` elements to have a slightly lower margin-top.
  * Now, `<tw-passage>` elements (that is, passages' HTML elements) have a `tags` attribute containing all of the passage's tags in a space-separated list.
 This allows such elements to be styled using author CSS, or selected using author Javascript, in a manner similar to Twine 1.4 (but using the `[tags~= ]` selector instead of `[data-tags~= ]`).
  * Removed the CSS directives that reduce the font size based on the player's device width, because this functionality seems to be non-obvious to users, and can interfere with custom CSS in an unpleasant way.
+ * Now, hooks and expressions which contain nothing (due to, for instance, having a false `(if:)` attached) will now have `display:none`, so that styling specific to their borders, etc. won't still be visible.

 ####Additions